Gabbo5915/shopping-online/README.md

 npm install

 # import database data
-follow the "result" of "mock/goods.json"
+follow the "result" of "mock/goods.json" (for-test is to test the vue-infinite-scroll function)

 # run server
 node server/bin/www